rozennjb/simurex2018_workshop/celliern/data_explore/README.md

 - xarray
 - pytables

-These one are available via the `conda` package manager or in command line via the anaconda prompt :
+These ones are available via the `conda` package manager or in command line via the anaconda prompt :

 ```bash
 conda install holoviews bokeh joblib xarray pytables